Multivariate Fidelities: Concluding remarks and future directions

 \section{Concluding remarks and future directions}

-In this work, we extended bivariate fidelities to multivariate fidelities, which are measures characterizing the similarity between multiple quantum states.
+In this paper, we extended bivariate fidelities to multivariate fidelities, which are measures characterizing the similarity between multiple quantum states.
 In the classical case, we analysed the Matusita multivariate fidelity~\cite{Matusita1967notion}, average pairwise fidelity, and average $k$-wise fidelities.
-We proposed three variants for the quantum case that reduce to the average pairwise fidelity for commuting states, namely, average pairwise $z$-fidelities for $z \geq 1/2$, the multivariate SDP fidelity, inspired by the SDP of the Uhlmann fidelity, and the secrecy-based multivariate fidelity inspired by the secrecy measure proposed in ~\cite{konig2009operational}.
-We analysed their mathematical properties, such as data processing, faithfulness, uniform continuity bounds, and connections between these three variants.
+We proposed several variants for the quantum case that reduce to the average pairwise fidelity for commuting states, namely, average pairwise $z$-fidelities for $z \geq 1/2$, the multivariate SDP fidelity, inspired by the SDP of the Uhlmann fidelity, and the secrecy-based multivariate fidelity inspired by the secrecy measure proposed in ~\cite{konig2009operational}.
+We analysed their mathematical properties, such as data processing, faithfulness, uniform continuity bounds, and connections between these variants.
 To this end, we proved that multivariate SDP fidelity and secrecy-based multivariate fidelity are sandwiched between the average pairwise $z$-fidelities at $z=1/2$ and $z=1$.
 We also explored a quantum extension of Matusita multivariate fidelity, which we called as multivariate log-Euclidean fidelity while analysing its properties and providing an operational interpretation to this in terms of quantum hypothesis testing with an arbitrarily varying null hypothesis.
+Finally, we generalized Matsumoto's geometric fidelity to the multivariate case in two different ways, and we established several of their properties.

 Open questions for future work include the following (in no particular order): \begin{enumerate} \item What are similarity measures for a tuple of channels, which generalize multivariate fidelity of states?
 One approach towards this is to extend the SDP of channel fidelity \cite[Proposition~55]{katariya2021geometric} from two channels to multiple channels, by using the same approach we followed here when defining multivariate SDP fidelity (\cref{def:multivar-fid}).
 In particular, we can define multivariate channel SDP fidelity for a tuple of channels $\left( \cN_i \right)_{i=1}^r$ (each one of those is a CPTP map from $\mathscr{L}_A$ to $\mathscr{L}_B$) as follows: